phaustin/quantecon-example/book/docs/python_advanced_features.md

         return 2 * x(t-1)
 ```

-What happens here is that each successive call uses it\'s own *frame* in
+What happens here is that each successive call uses it's own *frame* in
 the *stack*

 -   a frame is where the local variables of a given function call are held